tensorflow/swift/docs/AutomaticDifferentiation.md

 ![alt_text](images/Automatic-Differentiation0.png "image_tooltip")

-This horizontal axis of this diagram may remind people of the trade-offs between eager execution and graph building: In eager execution, the model is a subset of user code.
+The horizontal axis of this diagram may remind people of the trade-offs between eager execution and graph building: In eager execution, the model is a subset of user code.
 In graph mode, the model is a data structure representing some code in a mini-language.
 The [Graph Program